Ada-Developers-Academy/core-about-ada/tools/learn-lms.md

 Each topic will have a number of lessons, text-based lessons on different topics with code examples and often interactive questions and activities.

-You will also often be able to find videos embedded in the lesson with an instructor delivering the material and walking through examples.
+There are often videos embedded in the lesson with an instructor delivering the material and walking through examples.

 ![A lesson](../assets/lesson.png)